collabnix/ioetplanet/raspberrypi/README.md

 cd docker-nodeapp
 ```

-now initialize your node project with a package.json which will hold the dependencies of the app.
+## Initialize Your NodeJS project with a package.json

+This will hold the dependencies of the app.
 Use the following command and create a package.json by pressing enter to all the different prompts.

 ```
 npm init
 ```

-Let’s add the Express Framework as the first dependency:
+## Adding the Express Framework as the first dependency:
-now run

 ```
 npm install express –save